stanford-crfm/levanter/docs/Overview.md

 # etc.
 ```

-This is pretty expensive and, more importantly, ends up using a whole lot of precisous TPU RAM, to the extent that I've had models that should fit in RAM run out of memory during initialization.
+This is pretty expensive and, more importantly, ends up using a whole lot of precious TPU RAM, to the extent that I've had models that should fit in RAM run out of memory during initialization.

 A somewhat ugly way to work around this is to use the "split" property of  something a bit less attractive like:
 ```python